top of page

 01. CHARACTERISTICS

-The natural profile of your hair is defined by genetic characteristics; the shape and size of the follicle, scalp sensitivity, and sebum production.
+The natural profile of your hair is defined by genetic characteristics; the shape and size of the follicle, scalp sensitivity level and hydration, and sebum production.

 SIZE & SHAPE OF FOLLICLE